ietf-wg-cellar/matroska-specification/tags_iana.md

 ## Matroska Tags Names Registry

-This document creates a new IANA registry called the "Matroska Tag Names" registry.
+IANA has created a new registry called the "Matroska Tag Names" registry.

-To register a new Tag Name in this registry, one needs a Name, a Type, a Change Controller (IETF or email of registrant) and an optional Reference to a document describing the Element ID.
+The following are needed to register a new Tag Name in this registry: a Name, a Type, a Change Controller (IETF or email of registrant), and an optional Reference to a document describing the Element ID.

 The Name corresponds to the value stored in the `TagName` Element.